JamirBasa/TidyUp/README.md

+#WELCOME TO TIDYUP
+This is a project of Pristeam. </br>
+This is an app where you can browse, book and appointment to any of your chosen shop. </br>
+This app also let's you set up your own shop to be browsed by the customers. </br>
+giving business owners an opportunity to showcase their shops and gain more client through our platform.

 # CLONING AND SETTING UP LARAVEL PROJECT

 - 1st, Make sure that your branch is the same as the main branch.